 Dimensions (LxWxH): 17.1 x 8.9 x 13.1 inches | Weight: 12.1 pounds | Wattage: 150 W

 Not a fan of pulp or foam?
 The Aicok Slow Masticating juicer separates out the solids, so you're just left with pure juice.
-With 80 RPM, it preserves your produce's nutrition without creating too much friction.
+With 80 RPM, it makes your juice without creating too much friction.

 This option features a 60-decibel quiet motor that is ideal for early risers who want to make a fresh glass of juice without disturbing the family (the sound is quieter than a ringing phone).
 This machine is especially well suited to extracting ginger, celery, wheatgrass, carrots, apples, oranges, and other fibrous fruits and vegetables.
 This makes it perfect for preparing food for babies and toddlers.